async-labs/builderbook/README.md

     A second advantage is automation, later on you can create a branch that automatically deploy every new commit to Heroku.
 For example, we have a [deploy branch](https://github.com/async-labs/saas/tree/deploy) for our demo for [SaaS boilerplate](https://github.com/async-labs/saas/).
 When we commit to `master` branch - there is no new deployment, when we commit to `deploy` branch - new change is automatically deployed to Heroku app.

     Let's set up deploying from GitHub.
-On `Deploy` tab of your Heroku app at Heroku dashboard, click <b>Connect to GitHub</b>, then search for your repo, then click <b>Connect</b> next to the name of the proper repo:
+On `Deploy` tab of your Heroku app at Heroku dashboard, click <b>Connect to GitHub</b>, then search for your repo, then click <b>Connect</b> next to the name of the proper repo:<br><br>
     ![image](https://user-images.githubusercontent.com/10218864/54560210-09775300-497f-11e9-9027-2e3850ec7ff1.png)

     If successful, you will see green text `Connected` and be offered to select a branch and deploy app automatically or manually.
 Automatic deployment will deploy every new commit, manual deployment requires you to manually click on <b>Deploy Branch</b> button.
 For simplicity, we will deploy manually from `master` branch of our `async-labs/builderbook` repo.

     Before we perform a manual deployment via GitHub, we need Heroku to run some additional code while app is being deploying.
 Firstly, we need to tell Heroku that `8-end` app in the `async-labs/builderbook` repo is not at the root level, it's actually nested at `/book/8-end`.
 Secondly, Heroku needs to know that our app is Node.js app so Heroku finds `package.json` file, properly installs dependencies and runs proper scripts (such as `build` and `start` scripts from `package.json`).
 To achieve this, we need to add so called `buildpacks` to our Heroku app.
-Click `Settings` tab, scroll to `Buildpacks` section and click purple <b>Add buildpack</b> button:
+Click `Settings` tab, scroll to `Buildpacks` section and click purple <b>Add buildpack</b> button:<br><br>
     ![image](https://user-images.githubusercontent.com/10218864/54561192-50fede80-4981-11e9-976a-c3d7c88527ec.png)

-    Add two buildpacks, first is `https://github.com/timanovsky/subdir-heroku-buildpack` and second is `heroku/nodejs`:
+    Add two buildpacks, first is `https://github.com/timanovsky/subdir-heroku-buildpack` and second is `heroku/nodejs`:<br><br>
     ![image](https://user-images.githubusercontent.com/10218864/54561577-30835400-4982-11e9-997f-4711d999808e.png)

-    Next, scroll up while on `Settings` tab and click purple <b>Reveal Config Vars</b> button, create a new environmental variable `PROJECT_PATH` with value `book/8-end`:
+    Next, scroll up while on `Settings` tab and click purple <b>Reveal Config Vars</b> button, create a new environmental variable `PROJECT_PATH` with value `book/8-end`:<br><br>
     ![image](https://user-images.githubusercontent.com/10218864/54561775-a5568e00-4982-11e9-9561-2e5827873779.png)

     The above variable will be used by the first buildpack `subdir-heroku-buildpack` to deploy app from repo's subdirectory.